 Anxiety Disorders Association of Ontario The mission of the ADAO, a registered charity and non-profit organization based in Ottawa, is to empower, in an holistic way, the lives of those affected by Anxiety through advocacy, education, research support, and community programming.

 bp Magazine For people concerned about Bipolar Disorder, but with generic articles of interest to all.
 Available in hard copy for a subscription fee, but many of the major articles and past issues are available free on line here.

-Caring for Yourself When a Family Member Has BPD (Link) is a section from Borderline personality disorder: An information guide for families, published in 2009 and available for purchase from the Centre for Addiction and Mental Health (CAMH) here.
+Caring for Yourself When a Family Member Has BPD is a section from Borderline personality disorder: An information guide for families, published in 2009 by the Centre for Addiction and Mental Health (CAMH). (link)

 Centre for ADHD Awareness, Canada (CADDAC), is a national, non-profit, umbrella organization providing leadership in education and advocacy for Attention Deficit Hyperactivity Disorder (ADHD) organizations and individuals across Canada.
 CADDAC offers a series of one-hour Webinars designed to help increase an awareness and understanding of ADHD.
 For a list of Webinars, click here.

 Champlain Dementia Network is a tool designed to help families and healthcare providers find the right type of support for those living with dementia in the region nearest to them in Eastern Ontario.

 Changing Minds is a non-profit organization based in Ottawa supporting individuals and their supporters affected by mental health disorders, and those treating them, with access to information about evidence-based mental health treatment models through sharing information, skills, and knowledge, and by helping create awareness of and access to specialized mental health programs.